Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Geranium: Reduces inflammation

-You will even be able to alternate between cold and hot compresses if you think it would help.
+You can even alternate between cold and hot compresses if you think it would help.
 Hot and cold therapy can work very well for healing a sprain.
-You should be alternating every 2 to 3 minutes for the best results.
+For the best results, you should alternate every 2 to 3 minutes.

-You also can soak your feet if it is your foot that was sprained.
-To do this, dilute five drops of essential oil into salt and pour it into a bowl of warm/hot water.
+You can also soak your feet if it is a sprained foot.
+To do this, dilute five drops of essential oil into salt and pour them into a warm/hot water bowl.
 You can then soak your feet for up to 10 minutes.
 You can also use an icy footbath if you are looking for immediate relief after suffering an injury.
 Cold applications work better the sooner you can use them after suffering the injury.

 Page Reference